 5. Metabolic disease and cancer

 Hyperthyroidism, hyperadrenocorticism (Cushing’s disease), kidney and liver disease and cancer all affect the skin’s overall health.
-Although such conditions don’t directly cause allergies, they negatively affect the ability of the immune system to mount a normal response to allergens and infectious organisms.
+Although such conditions don’t directly cause skin allergies, they negatively affect the ability of the immune system to mount a normal response to allergens and infectious organisms.

 6. Medication side effects